rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/dynamicCalls.md

 ## 1st party app invokes the '(.+)' API to set( invalid)? value

-**Purpose:** Sending a message to platform to set a value and `invalid` is a optional parameter that specify whether to expect for an error or a result.
+#### Purpose: Sending a message to platform to set a value.
+Optional parameter: `invalid` can be used to specify whether to expect an error or a result.

+### Examples:

+- `Given 1st party app invokes the 'Firebolt' API to set`
+- `Given 1st party app invokes the 'Firebolt' API to set invalid value`

 ### Params: